torstenstruck/InvertOmics/readme.md

-This repository contains the custom made scripts used during the Invertomics project.
+The folder "EmplectonemaGenome" contains the scripts used for the genome assembly without scaffolding for the paper on the reference genome of Emplectonema gracile (Nemertea).